Jeremiah Chapter 42

-It was all one as if they had said, no, we will not obey the voice of the Lord to continue in our own land.
+It was as if they had all said, “No”, we will not obey the voice of the LORD to continue in our own land.
 We are determined to go into Egypt, induced by the following reasons.

 “Where we shall see no war; either internal, or with a foreign enemy.
 As both of late in their own land, and which they feared would be again.
 But promised themselves exemption from both in the land of Egypt, and therefore coveted to dwell there.